timotejroiko/astrobot-docs/README.md

 * `.newchart jack --add=A1 + now --add=A1` - add Ceres to both charts
 * `.newchart now --remove=ALL --add=P0,P1` - remove everything exept Sun and Moon

-Because of the sheer amount of planets and objects that Astrobot supports, it makes use of an ID system to identify them.
+Because of the amount of planets and objects that Astrobot supports, it uses an ID system to identify them.
 To find out which planets and objects are available and how to find them and their respective IDs, check out the [Planets](#planets) section.

 ##### --zodiac

-This option lets you specify which zodiac should be used.
+This option lets you specify which zodiac or ayanamsa should be used (tropical by default).
 When used on biwheels, this option affects each chart independently.
 For example:

 * `.newchart now --zodiac=D1` - use the draconic (true node) zodiac
 * `.newchart jack --zodiac=S1 + now --zodiac=S1` - use the fagan/bradley sidereal zodiac in both charts